-The 11 Best Free Blog Sites
+It’s Go Time: 11 of Our Favorite Low-Cost (and Free!)
+Blog Sites

+So you love fashion.
+Like really, really love fashion.
+But shelling out the dough for FIDM doesn’t seem like it’s in the cards, and starting a clothing line from scratch is a pretty tall order.
+So what’re you supposed to do?
+Start a blog, that’s what.

+Yes, we know.
+It’s a lot easier said than done.
+But once you’ve got your content picked out, your aesthetic polished and have brushed up on your photography skills, what it really comes down to is picking the best blog site.
+And not all sites are created equal.

-2017 is right around the corner, and it’s finally time to start that blog you’ve been thinking about creating for years now!
-We’re giving you a leg up by pointing you in the direction of some of the best free blog sites out there.
+We’re giving you a leg up by pointing you in the direction of some of the best low-cost and free blog sites out there.
+Because 2017 over halfway through, and it’s finally time to get to work.

 Perhaps one of the most well-known platforms, Blogger is backed by Google, so it's trustworthy and reliable.
 It's incredibly simple to start using Blogger as the site takes you step-by-step through creating your site.
 There are a lot of customization options and you can purchase templates through outside website as well.